 - Tend to appeal to the older generation because of the slower pace, and the cruises don’t require an overseas flight.

-Please support us by Subscribing to All Things Travel Show on your favorite app:
+Subscribe to All Things Travel Show on your favorite app so you never miss anything:

 Please share it with some friends while you’re here.